gnuradio/greps/grep-0018-modernize-c++.md

 * can be used in some places where const can't
 * enables compiler optimizations

-Recommendation: See "More const", above
+Recommendation: Same as for `const`, see above.

 Risks: none.